 Types of Target Fields in Import Scenarios

 In most cases, it is clear which format of the value you need for the mapping.
 However, if you are not sure which format of the value you need, you can create one record manually in MYOB Acumatica, specify the needed value of a field of this record, compose an export scenario, and export the value of this field.
-Make sure the export scenario has output the value in the appropriate format.
+Make sure that the export scenario has output the value in the appropriate format.
 For more information on export scenarios, see Configuring Export Scenarios.

 Text Box with Text

-The target field on the MYOB Acumatica form may be a text box into which a user types text.
+The target field on the MYOB Acumatica form can be a text box into which a user types text.
 For example, the Email box on the General tab of the Customers (AR303000) form is a text box in which the user types an email address.

 For some text boxes, you can type text in multiple languages.
-(For the list of these text boxes, see Boxes that Have Multi-Language Support.)
+(For the list of these text boxes, see Boxes That Have Multilanguage Support.)
 To import the values of a text box in multiple languages, you should specify a string in JSON format that contains values in the needed languages.
-For details, see Multi-Language Fields in Import and Export Scenarios.
+For details, see Multilanguage Fields in Import and Export Scenarios.

 Text Box with Currency Amount

-The target field on the MYOB Acumatica form may be a text box that holds a currency amount.
+The target field on the MYOB Acumatica form can be a text box that holds a currency amount.
 For example, the Amount box in the Summary area of the Invoices and Memos (AR301000) form is a text box with a currency amount.

 You have to provide currency amounts in the format that you specified for the import scenario in the Format Locale box in the Summary area of the Import Scenarios (SM206025) form.
 For example, if you specified the English (United States) locale for an import scenario, you have to provide amounts where the decimal part is separated by a decimal point: 12.34.